 • Ridging too shallow for good drainage

-Zyliss has used ROCK-PEARL non-stick technology by Ilag on this grill pan which feels slick and glass-like to the touch.
-It’s PTFE and PFOA free and food slides off it without needing any persuasion or prior-greasing.
+Zyliss has used Rock-Pearl non-stick technology by Ilag on this grill pan, which feels slick and glass-like to the touch.
+It’s PTFE- and PFOA-free, and food slides off it without any persuasion or oiling.

-Although Zyliss says it’s safe to use metal utensils, we’d recommend sticking to wooden or plastic, just to help prolong the life of your non-stick pans.
-This one comes with a 10-year guarantee which is good for peace of mind.
+Although Zyliss says it’s safe to use metal utensils, we’d recommend sticking to wooden or plastic to help prolong the life of your non-stick pans.
+This one comes with a 10-year guarantee, which is good for peace of mind.

-A soft grip handle adds to the ease of lifting this pan with damp or wet hands.
-It’s suitable for all hob types including induction, and is dishwasher safe, although you can clean it easily by wiping with warm water.
+A soft-grip handle makes lifting this pan a breeze, even with damp or wet hands.
+It’s suitable for all hob types, including induction, and is dishwasher-safe, although you can clean it easily by wiping with warm water.

 Pros: